When To String Your Racquet

 Opinion 3: Change with the seasons

 There is always some trade-off between play-ability and durability from string to string.
 Usually the better playing strings have shorter life spans than some thicker 15-gauge strings.
-Some-times premature string breakage (in two or three weeks) may not be premature at all.

 “Tighter for control, loose for power” guideline only applies if a player has already achieved some measure of ball control.
 If a player’s strokes aren't sound and his/her technique isn't working for him/her, nothing will give him/her ball control!
 For equal amounts of control & power, try stringing your frame in the middle of the recommended tension range for the first string job and adjust accordingly.
 For a beginner’s frame, string at the loose end of the recommended tension range for a more forgiving string-bed for off-center shots.
 Once a player is skilled enough to place his/her shots, they may want to re-string at higher tensions to enhance response and increased control.